Eric Haase Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up 70 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to surrender the second-fewest home runs in baseball (70 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.